admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 <img src="../src/cards/01.png" alt="Ace of Hearts" width="200"/> <img src="../src/cards/13.png" alt="King of Hearts" width="200"/> <img src="../src/cards/54.png" alt="Joker" width="200"/>

 Fortune and Sorcery Decks and discard piles are automatically created when the world is first loaded by the Host.
+They may be renamed or moved to a different folder.

 ### Different language
 If you started your Castle Falkenstein world before selecting your preferred language in FoundryVTT core settings, you may:
-- Reset the 2 Decks (this will recall all cards from player hands and discard piles if cards had already been drawn)
+- Reset the 2 auto-generated Decks (this will recall all cards from player hands and discard piles if cards had already been drawn)
 - Select your language of choice in Foundry VTT core settings
 - Delete the Fortune and Sorcery Decks, and finally
 - press F5 to recreate them in that language.